 Matt Trokan is a native of Cincinnati but has traveled broadly across Ohio and the country enjoying, exploring, and protecting our wild places.
 He received a B.A. in history from Xavier University in 2003 and a M.A. in environmental study from The Evergreen State College in 2009.
 Matt has over a decade of public service and community development experience.

-For the past three years Matt has managed the Ohio Clean Water Campaign working to engage, educate, and empower Ohioans to restore, improve, and protect our waterways.
+For the past four years Matt has managed the Ohio Clean Water Campaign working to engage, educate, and empower Ohioans to restore, improve, and protect our waterways.

 She has a B.A. with Honors in English and an Environmental Studies Minor from the College of Wooster.

-Conservation Program Coordinator — Beyond Natural Gas Campaign
+Conservation Program Manager — Beyond Natural Gas Campaign, Energy